bluesky/tiled/docs/source/getting-started/webhooks.md

 - integrating Tiled with systems that cannot maintain a long-lived connection

 This tutorial demonstrates the full webhook lifecycle end-to-end in a single IPython session, with no external services and no configuration files required.
 Using IPython is necessary to instantiate and persist the classes and services.

-Having the receiver in a separate IPython session from the server would enable monitoring of the handler, as well as make the `received` messages visible.
+The server and receiver can be made more modular by using the port and API key information and starting a new receiver downstream.
+Separating the server and receiver into separate IPython sessions enables reconfiguring and restarting the services independently.

 ## Set up a local receiver